zimeg/emporia-time/README.md

 This project is licensed under the MIT license and is not affiliated with or endorsed by Emporia Energy.

-Documentation for the Emporia API was graciously gathered from [the `magico13/PyEmVue` project][docs].
+Documentation for the Emporia API was graciously gathered from the [`magico13/PyEmVue`][docs] project.

 Notes on submitting contributions of any type are taken in [`.github/CONTRIBUTING.md`][contributing].